IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 Array{Float64,2}
 ```
 {: .output}
+The output says that the *data* variable is an Array with the type of its elements being floating point numbers.

 # Slicing

-In this section, we are going to learn how to select elements of the array.
-To select an element, you need to define the name of the array followed by the square brackets and within the brackets you need to define the number of the row and column.
-For example, if we would like to select the element from the first row and the first column:
+In this section, you will learn how to slice an array and select specific elements.
+To select an element, you need to define the name of the array followed by the square brackets and within the brackets you need to define the number of the row and column you would like to select.
+For example, if you would like to select the element of the first row and the first column, you need to provide the name of the variable followed by square brackets and within the square brackets the number of the row and the number of the column separated by comma:
 ```python
 println("First value in data: ",data[1,1])
 ```